KuguHome/openhab-binding-wmbus/README.md

   * Room/radiator temperature etc. are always current (at the time of sending/receiving the message).
   * Some device's "Current Reading" will only update once each day.
 14. If a Persistence Add-on (e.g. InfluxDB) is installed, the readings will also be stored into the database.
-15. In HABmin or HABPanel, diagrams/charts/graphs can be configured to have a look at the latest values in comparison.
+15. In OH3 UI, diagrams/charts/graphs can be configured to have a look at the latest values in comparison.
 Grafana is a good third party software to get an overview.
 16. If any Exceptions or other messages turn up in the logs or console, please let us know and open an issue here.

 ### Encrypted messages